xinthink/xinthink.github.com/_posts/gradle/2017-11-11-defining-dependencies-in-gradle-kotlin-dsl.md

 ## Motivation

-If you have a multi-module [Gradle] project (e.g. most Android projects), you may want to define all the dependencies in one place, then refer to them in sub-projects' `build.gradle` file, making it easier to maintain the dependencies across the whole project.
+If you have a multi-module [Gradle] project (e.g. most Android projects), you may want to define all the dependencies in one place, then make references in sub-projects' build file, keeping them consistent across the whole project.

-This approach is exemplified by Jake Wharton's [U+2020 app], in which dependencies are pre-defined and stored into [Extra Properties] as a map:
+This approach is exemplified by Jake Wharton's [U+2020 app], in which dependencies are pre-defined as [Extra Properties]:

 ```gradle
 // global definition in root project